cryingcupcakegames/victusfancontrol/README.md

-I made this program because of the Hall effect sensor problem.
-I removed the ribbon cable from the Hall effect board, and after that, I noticed my fans were not working properly.
-I tried using Omen Gaming Hub's custom fan curve, but the app was also very problematic and unstable.
-It once used over 20GB of RAM with high CPU usage and kept crashing.
-Omenmon didn't work directly with my laptop too.
+I made this because the Hall effect sensor problem.
+After removing the ribbon cable from the Hall effect board, I noticed my fans were not working properly.
+I tried using Omen Gaming Hub's custom fan curve, but the app was unstable and problematic.
+It sometimes used all of the RAM, likely due to a memory leak.
+Additionally, the app caused high CPU usage and frequent crashes.
+Omenmon also didn’t work directly with my laptop.

 This has only been tested on a Victus Gaming Laptop 16-s0051nt (892P9EA)
 My system has an NVIDIA GPU and an AMD CPU.
 Because the code is made for this specific hardware, it may not work on other systems without modifications.